Blockchain-Technology-Lab/network-decentralization/ethereum/README.md

 ```bash
 ./automation.sh
 ```
 `automation.sh` uses a Python virtual environment.
 To run it, it is therefore recommended to create one to install all dependencies.
-The name of this environment is, by default, 'newvenv', but it can be modified in `automation.sh`.
+The name of this environment is, by default, 'venv', but it can be modified in `automation.sh`.
 Other parameters can be modified in `config.yaml`.

 ---